neumino/neumino.github.io/movies.md

-### Rings
+### Recovery
-*Released on 2016-10-27, vote average 6.14*
+*Released on 2016-10-27, vote average 3.75*

-The film revolves around the events that took place before The Ring.
-It tells the story of the years before the video tape came to be and the beginning of how Samara&#39;s terror began.
+The night before their high school graduation, Jessie and her friends are guided by a &#39;Find My iPhone&#39; app to recover her lost device from a house whose demented tenants are hell bent on making her a flesh and blood member of the family.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/mQXhV4PQl3I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-L2PtrePpkw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>